-- This study tests the updated Project ALERT and whether it is even more effective if educators receive implementation training and support.
+- This study tests the updated Project ALERT and whether it is even more effective if educators receive implementation support training and coaching.
 The findings may impact school drug prevention program implementation nationwide.

-- Research shows that adolescence is when people are most likely to begin using and abusing drugs.
+- Research shows that adolescence is when youth are most likely to begin using and abusing drugs.

 - Schools have limited time and money.
-They need a program that is both affordable and proven effective to prevent substance abuse and the behavioral and academic problems that are correlated with abuse.
+They need a program that is both affordable and proven effective to prevent substance use and the behavioral and academic problems that are correlated with abuse.

 - Research also shows that organizations get better results from new programs when they have implementation support.

 - Developed and recently updated by RAND, Project ALERT is an evidence-based prevention program for middle school students that addresses cigarettes, vaping, marijuana, and alcohol, and includes a new lesson on opioids.

 - Project ALERT is a skills-based curriculum.
 Not only does it help youth understand how drugs affect the body, it cultivates non-use attitudes and beliefs, and teaches youths to identify drug use pressures and builds their confidence in resisting those pressures.